-And this week we’ve been looking at the problems many couples run into because they turn to video games, or other screens, out of habit, instead of doing things together.
+And this week we’ve been looking at the problems many couples run into because husbands play video games, or you both turn to other screens, out of habit, instead of doing things together.

 So I thought I would write a post on games you can play with your spouse that need only two players!